 The purpose of this safety seminar is to give new comers a lay of the land including:

-- Meeting the Maker Mentors: the student mentors that help run the makerspaces
+- Meeting the Maker Fellows: the student mentors that help run the makerspaces

 - Organization: learning how the makerspace runs and our approach to helping you ‘make’

 - Expectations: learn makerspace rules and member conduct